The Ash-tree: 1690

+1754

 Sir Matthew II's son, Sir Richard, inherits the seat and also refuses to stay in the supposedly cursed bedroom.
-In 1754, however, he grows tired of the alternative chamber he chose, as it is cold and smoky.
-He orders his housekeeper to move his bed into the room where his grandfather died decades previously.
+In 1754, however, he grows tired of the alternate chamber he chose, as it is cold and smoky.
+He orders the housekeeper to move his bed into the room where his grandfather died decades previously.
 That night, he keeps his window closed but hears something scratching on it.

-The next day, he is visited by the grandson of the vicar from all those years ago, now a vicar himself.
-They chat about Sir Matthew's death and discover an old Bible of his, where he has written down his desire for the ash tree to be felled.
+The next day, he is visited by the grandson of the vicar from over sixty years ago, now a vicar himself.
+They chat about Sir Matthew's death and discover an old Bible of his, where he wrote down his desire for the ash tree to be felled.
 Sir Richard assures the vicar a man from the village will come the next day and dispose of it.
-He remarks on the strange scratching noises from the window the night previously, blaming the sounds on the branches scraping the glass.
-The vicar says this is impossible, as the branches don't reach the window.
-They conclude it must have been a mouse that climbed the ivy.

 That evening, several guests arrive for a weekend visit.
+Talking to the Bishop of Kilmore, Sir Richard remarks on the strange scratching noises from the window the night previously, blaming the sounds on the branches scraping the glass.
+The Bishop says this is impossible, as the branches don't reach the window.
+They conclude it was rats that climbed the ivy.
+Sir Richard carries out the sortes biblicae, reading Job 7:21 ("Thou shalt seek me in the morning, and I shall not be").

-After a night of pleasantries, everyone retires to their rooms.
+After a dinner, everyone retires to their rooms.
 In the middle of the night, something climbs through Sir Richard's open window and bites him.
 The next morning, he is found dead in bed and the guests congregate to discover the secret of the tree.
 A gardener climbs a ladder and peeks into a hollow in the center, seeing something that causes him to drop his lantern in alarm and set the tree ablaze.

 The guests watch in horror as countless large, venomous spiders crawl out of the hollow on fire, dying on the grass.
-An investigation of the tree reveals a cave beneath it with a cavernous spider's nest and the withered skeleton of a woman (presumably the remains of Mrs. Mothersole), dead for at least fifty years.
+An investigation beneath the tree reveals a cavernous spider's nest containing the withered skeleton of a woman (presumably the remains of Mrs. Mothersole), dead for at least fifty years.

+Publication

+"The Ash-tree" was first published in Ghost Stories of an Antiquary in 1904.
+It was collected again in The Collected Ghost Stories of M. R. James in 1931.
+It has since been anthologised many times.
+In a 1904 letter, James gave the story the title "The Spiders".
+The original manuscript was auctioned by Sotheby's on 9 November 1936.

+Reception

+S. T. Joshi describes "The Ash-tree" as "perhaps the most explicitly grisly" of James' stories.